Asymmetric follow

-Asymmetric follow refers to a social network allowing many people to follow an individual or account without having to follow them back.
+An asymmetric follow social network is one which allows many people to follow an individual or account without having to follow them back.
 It is also known as asynchronous follow or sometimes asymmetric friendship.

 Asymmetric follow is a common pattern on Twitter, where someone may have thousands of followers, but themselves follow few (or no) accounts.
 In September 2010 Facebook started experimenting with a similar feature, which Facebook calls "Subscribe To."